yashbaddi/FoodieFleet/README.md

 - id:User Name that wants to be the driver

-Return:
+Response Body:

-- return true if sucessfully created a delivery partner with that specified username
+- Response Body true if sucessfully created a delivery partner with that specified username

 ---

-`getDeliveryExecutive:`\
+`getDeliveryExecutive:`
 GET /driver/:id
 get delivery executive details